Ifeoma28/databank/README.md

 )
 SELECT  *,LEAD(monthly_balance) OVER(PARTITION BY customer_id ORDER BY month DESC) AS previous_monthly_balance
 FROM monthly;
--- with this method some more customers would be allocated compared to the previous method.
+-- with this method more customers would be allocated.
--- customers that had little money from the previous month would be allocated data even -- though they might purchase more than they have at the end of the month
+-- customers that had little money from the previous month would be allocated data even -- though their balance might be in red at the end of the month
 ```
 - Option 2
 ```